Dodgers reportedly set to sign LHP Blake Snell to 5-year, $182 million deal

 6. Bobby Miller

-I don’t think this signing would close the door whatsoever on the Dodgers bringing back Walker Buehler.
-In fact, it probably makes it a bit more likely because, well, we saw what the rotation looked like in the postseason (and they still won, lol).
+I don’t think this signing would close the door whatsoever on the Dodgers bringing back Walker Buehler, as we saw what the rotation looked like in the postseason (and they still won, lol).
 It does, however, probably end any chance of Jack Flaherty coming back.
-And Clayton Kershaw should be a solid midseason addition.
+Roki Sasaki will obviously still be in play, like he should be for every team, and Clayton Kershaw should be a solid midseason addition.

 ——

-This is the kind of splash the Dodgers need to be making with their financial advantage.
-They can afford to pay Snell $36.2 million per season because he was the highest-ceiling starting pitcher available.
-They should probably still be in on Juan Soto, but it always seemed like signing him would be a longshot anyway.
+This is the kind of splash the Dodgers should be making with their financial advantage.
+They can afford to pay Snell $36 million per season and he was the highest-ceiling starting pitcher available.
+They should probably still be in on Juan Soto and a bunch of others, but it always seemed like signing him would be a longshot anyway.
+Good start to the off-season.

 Lots to be thankful for, Dodger fans.